Sung Kang

 Sung-Ho Kang (born April 8, 1972) is an American actor.
-His first major role was as Han Lue in the Fast & Furious franchise since 2006, a character he first portrayed in Better Luck Tomorrow (2002).
-Kang also played John Mak in the television series Power.
+His first major role was as Han Lue in Better Luck Tomorrow (2002), a character he has since portrayed in the Fast & Furious franchise (2006–present).
+Kang also played John Mak in the Starz series Power (2017–2020) and the Fifth Brother in Disney+ miniseries Obi-Wan Kenobi (2022).

 Early life

 Kang was born in Clarkston, Georgia, to Korean immigrant parents.
-He was raised by his Korean mother and his Black American stepfather in Gainesville, Georgia.
+He was raised by his Korean mother and his African American stepfather in Gainesville, Georgia.
 He moved to Barstow, California, while in high school.

 Kang attended the University of California, Riverside.
 While in college, he chose acting over law school.

 Career

 Kang's first major role was in Better Luck Tomorrow (2002), directed by Justin Lin, in which he played Han Lue, an aloof gang member.
 He was one of the stars in The Motel, in which he played Sam Kim.

 Kang reprised his role as Han Lue in the Fast & Furious franchise, first appearing in The Fast and the Furious: Tokyo Drift, Lin's second movie.
 Kang's role in Tokyo Drift was originally written as a one-off character in an almost straight-to-DVD release: an opportunity for a rapper to make a cameo, tossing his keys to the main character (portrayed by Lucas Black).
 As production progressed, Lin expanded Han to a significant supporting character who proved "emotionally affecting" and provided "a more delicate touch than the Fast movies had seen before, or since".
 In portraying Han, Kang emulated "the laid-back cool of the Paul Newmans and Steve McQueens" with "an added Pitt-esque obsession with constantly snacking".
 An unexpected fan favorite, Kang was brought back to the Fast & Furious franchise by Lin, appearing in Fast & Furious, Fast Five, Fast & Furious 6, and the short film Los Bandoleros.